evannetwork/tnt-docs/docs/v0.3/For Developers/example-alice-bob/contacts-and-identities.md

 ## Create a Contact

 First step before you are able to work with your partners is a contact instances, where the invitation logic can work on.
-If you already know your partners did, you can directly use it for the contact creation.
-DID will be also filled up after finishing the did exchange.
-Keep in mind, like for the identities, we will we will use the contacts did as reference for API calls in the other sections.
+If you already know your partners DID, you can directly use it for the contact creation.
+DID will be also filled up after finishing the DID exchange.
+Keep in mind, like for the identities, we will we will use the contacts DID as reference for API calls in the other sections.

 To create a new contact, you can use the [Contact] endpoint.
 Remember that you need to have a valid authentication token as described in [Login and receive a JWT Token].